ctwise/graylog/README.md

 # graylog
-Simple Graylog CLI for viewing messages
+Simple Graylog CLI for viewing and tailing messages.

 Originally came from https://github.com/bvargo/gtail.
 I converted it to Python3 and added some features.